John-Paul-R/Benchmark-Bots-for-Robocode/README.md

 *There is nothing here!*

 ## Contact
-If you are interested in helping with this project or would like to contact me for any other reason, you can shoot me a message at one of these locations:
+If you are interested in helping with this project or would like to contact me for any other reason, you can send me a message on either of these platforms:
 * Email: johnpaul122jpr@gmail.com
 * Discord: JP79194#8177